New York has imposed new rules on insurers regarding identifying recently-deceased policyholders.

 The latest development on the issue is a multi-state settlement with MetLife in April.
 Twenty-two states have signed on to that agreement.

-MetLife has also agreed to check small-value policies that were last issued in the 1960s to ensure that death claims are paid, that distributions of cash in lieu of stock from its mutual-to-stock conversion are paid or the money is remitted to the appropriate state.
+It has also agreed to check small-value policies last issued in the 1960s to ensure that death claims are paid, that distributions of cash in lieu of stock from its mutual-to-stock conversion are paid or the money is remitted to the appropriate state.

 Under the new regulation all life insurers doing business in New York will be required to regularly search a government list of recent deaths to identify deceased policyholders and then find and pay beneficiaries of policies for which no claims have been made.